 Multi-Cloud and Hybrid Cloud Management

-As organizations move toward multi-cloud or hybrid cloud strategies, managing infrastructure across different cloud providers becomes crucial to success.
-Cloud infrastructure management tools and platforms enable administrators to oversee resources distributed among various cloud providers ensuring consistent management, interoperability, and smooth integration between various environments.
+As organizations move towards multi-cloud or hybrid cloud strategies and operational models, it is necessary for the administrator to manage infrastructure in more than one cloud provider environment.
+Cloud infrastructure management tools and platforms allow administrators to ingest the resources consumed by cloud service providers ensuring consistent management, interoperability, and integration between the environments.

 Scalability and Elasticity